 Learn why Pedro Miguel Schiaffino is deserving of an icon status:

-3. His second ámaZ location, ámaZ Patio Panorama, is the first restaurant in the world to obtain an FSC® certification
+3. His second ámaZ location, ámaZ Patio Panorama, was the first restaurant in the world to obtain an FSC® certification

 With the support of AIDER (NGO dedicated to environmental conservation and sustainable development in Peru), ámaZ Panorama became the first restaurant in the world to solely use wood sourced from responsibly-managed forests, certified by the FSC (Forest Stewardship Council).
 For Schiaffino, protecting these forests is extremely important as this is where biodiversity is found.
 His decision to implement sustainable wood into his restaurant emphasizes his commitment to protect the resources of the Amazon and integrate them throughout the value chain.

 Schiaffino sees his restaurants as vehicles to communicate and connect audiences to the Amazon.
-At ámaZ, every element from the music to the design tells a story about the traditions and history of the location.
-The plate wear is handmade by artisans in Iquitos, the tables at the main hall are contained inside an interpretation of “Malocas” (ancestral houses native to indigenous communities of the Amazon), whose shape can also be seen as the traditional “Juane” (the Peruvian Amazon’s most iconic dish), while the ceiling represents Shipibo iconography.
+At ámaZ, every element, from the music to the design, told a story about the traditions and history of the location.
+The plate wear was handmade by artisans in Iquitos, the tables at the main hall were contained inside an interpretation of “Malocas” (ancestral houses native to indigenous communities of the Amazon), and the ceiling represented Shipibo iconography.